HB9DTX/EDI2ODX/README.md

 # Usage
 1. Copy one or more EDI file in the current directory
 2. (Optional: edit the distance limits for selecting the QSO on the different bands in the first lines of the script)
-3. (Optional: select whether the 'MODE' column should be added or not)
+3. (Optional: select whether statistics and map are to be generated)
 4. Run the script
 5. Best DXs files are generated in the local directory.
-The generated file name contains the contest start date, the call and the band as stated in the EDI file (ex: 20221001_HB9XC__432MHz_DXs). .xlsx and .txt are both available
+The generated file name contains the contest start date, the call and the band as stated in the EDI file (ex: 20221001_HB9XC__432MHz_DXs.txt).

 # References